arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 ## Features

 The Arduino IDE 2.0 is a versatile editor with many features.
-You can install libraries directly, sync your sketches with Arduino Cloud.
-In this section, many of the core features are listed, along with a link to a more detailed article.
+You can install libraries directly, sync your sketches with Arduino Cloud, debug your sketches and much more.
+In this section, some of the core features are listed, along with a link to a more detailed article.

 ### Sketchbook